BarryDam/bdCronjobs/README.md

 # Cronjobs
 Easy to use PHP class to create and execute scheduled tasks (cronjobs)

-Easy to use PHP class to make and execute scheduled tasks (cronjobs)

 ##HOW TO USE##
 Make a new class like 'Example' which extends \BD\Cronjobs